 The council has a risk management strategy that is approved by Cabinet and maintains a corporate risk register that is regularly reviewed.
-A review of risk management compliance was conducted in 2022-23, resulting in an Amber opinion and plans to implement the one action arising have been put in place.

-I am satisfied that we can place sufficient assurance on the council's risk management arrangements for 2022-23.
+A review of risk management compliance was conducted in 2022-23, resulting in an Amber opinion and the one action arising has been completed.
+I am satisfied that we can place adequate assurance on the council's risk management arrangements for 2023-24.